mzj14/CacheP4-Test/C2/README.md

-### Introduction to P3
+### Introduction to C2

-A program combines source guard, acl, nat and router
+A simple_nat program on https://github.com/p4lang/tutorials/tree/master/examples/simple_nat .

 Network topology is shown in the following picture: